denkspuren/BitboardC4/BitboardDesign.md

 ### Binary Operations

 To work with a series of bits you need operations to manipulate them.
-All we need is (a) to shift bits and (b) to combine bits.
+All we need is two kinds of operations: to shift bits and to combine bits.

+#### Shifting Bits

 The operators `>>` and `<<` shift bits to the right and to the left respectively.

+#### Combining Bits

 ## Remember the Fill Level